 “Both of these updates are part of our ongoing investment in giving people more context and control across Facebook,” the company said in a blog.

-The company recently changed its strategy for centerpiece news feed in early 2018, by upgrading posts from friends and family over non-advertising contents from brands and publishers.
+The company recently changed its strategy for its centerpiece news feed in early 2018, by upgrading posts from friends and family over non-advertising content from brands and publishers using Facebook post templates.